Last updated on February 13, 2026

 Sunder the Gateway | Illustration by Titus Lunter

-I’m intrigued by using these for artifact fall synergies.
-A hint as to their power in that space is that there’s not a single card in March of the Machine with artifact fall, despite half a dozen in recent sets.
-That makes brewing around these in Standard a little tough, but many of these are just powerful enough outright to see play.
+I love the use of these for artifactfall synergies.
+A hint as to their power in that space is that thereโ€™s not a single card in March of the Machine with โ€œartifactfall,โ€ despite half a dozen in other sets surrounding it.
+That makes brewing around these in a little tough, but many of these are just powerful enough outright to see play.
 And I think most of these cards will find their way into EDH decks.

-Thanks for reading, and stay safe!
+Thank you for reading, and keep warm and safe!

 Follow Draftsim for awesome articles and set updates: